zognin/tp/docs/DeveloperGuide.md

     1. Test case: `find-i iqf/20 iqt/10`
        <br>Expected: No change in the inventory.
 Error details shown in the result display box.
     1. Test case: `find-i iqf/10 iqt/10`
        <br>Expected: No change in the inventory.
 Error details shown in the result display box.
+    1. Test case: `find-i 2 iq/13`
+       <br>Expected: No change in the inventory.
+Error details shown in the result display box.
     1. Test case: `find-i`
        <br>Expected: No change in the inventory.
 Error details shown in the result display box.